Thank you for your interest in FULL BLEDE.

 Do I need an artist's statement?

-Yes.
+Yes, but it doesn’t need to be a traditional artist’s statement, unless that is your preference.
 Submissions require a statement about the work in relation to the theme.
-It does not need to be a traditional artist's statement.
 Be brief, (150 words maximum), elaborate, raise questions, editorialize, write a poem–whatever you'd like to say, keeping the theme in mind.
 Please do not refer to yourself in the third person.

 Do I retain the rights to my work?